oddbird/oddleventy/content/blog/2023/python-web-conference-2023.md

 enthralled by the technology being presented and the passion and charisma of the speaker that I didn't care!
-Paul presented a setup where he was able to test Python code running in the browser with actual Python unit tests, instead of the good ol' "click around until something breaks".
+Paul presented a setup where he was able to test Python code running in the browser with actual Python unit tests, instead of the good ol' "click around until something breaks."
 I appreciated the fact that he presented this as a great tool but warned everyone that the performance penalty is high and not something to be taken lightly.